Widget Development Guide

 The generator prompts you to enter the widget name (defaults to the name of the current directory), widget description, and author.
 Yeoman creates your project files and installs all the dependencies for you.

-At this point, you should have all of the tools that you need to get started.
+At this point, you should have all the tools you need to get started.
 As you build your widget, use the information on this page for reference.

 The widget must have entry file that is named